spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-cluster-profiles.md

 Create cluster profiles by configuring layers that contain configuration information.
 You can create as many profiles as needed for your workload cluster deployments, and you can create multiple versions of a cluster profile using the same profile name but with a different pack configuration.
 For guidance on creating profile versions, review [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).

+## Cluster Profile Scope

+Cluster profiles can apply to a [tenant](../../../glossary-all.md#tenant) or a project.
+The scope you are in when you create the profile determines the profile's scope.
+A profile created in tenant scope applies to the tenant.
+A profile created in project scope applies to the project.

+## Cluster Profile Types

 Palette provides three types of cluster profiles:

-- *Infrastructure* - Operating System (OS), Kubernetes, Network, and Storage.
+- *Infrastructure* - Contains the Operating System (OS), Kubernetes, Network, and Storage.

-- *Add-on* - service mesh, monitoring, and more.
+- *Add-on* - Choose from various applications such as service mesh, monitoring, and more.

 - *Full* - contains both infrastructure and add-on layers.